bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/01_Master_worker/03_Docker.rst

 The command ``runcompss-docker`` has some **additional arguments** that will be needed by COMPSs to run your application in a distributed Docker Swarm cluster environment.
-The rest of typical arguments (classpath for example) will be delegated to runcompss command.
+The rest of typical arguments (CLASSPATH for example) will be delegated to runcompss command.

 These additional arguments must go before the typical runcompss arguments.
 The runcompss-docker additional arguments are: